juice-shop/pwning-juice-shop/appendix/solutions.md

 > although many dialects or linguistic varieties exist in different
 > online communities.[^5]

-### :warning: Deprive the shop of earnings by downloading the blueprint for one of its products
+### Deprive the shop of earnings by downloading the blueprint for one of its products

 1. The description of the _OWASP Juice Shop Logo (3D-printed)_ product indicates that this product might actually have kind of a blueprint